chanduthedev/pelago/README.md

 Execute below command from `src` folder to see code coverage

 ```
+# To generate code coverage
+coverage run --source . --omit ../.venv -m unittest test_*.py

 # to see report in the console
 coverage report

-# To show code coverate in web page
+# To show code coverage in the UI
 coverage html
 ```